 3. Keep an eye on equity

 In a hybrid or remote work environment, employees often feel they have fewer opportunities to advance and grow than their on-site colleagues.

-According to an MIT Sloan Management Review and Webex Survey, 75 percent of those working remotely gave them a sense of not being “in the know.”
-Another 72 percent feared a pay gap between hybrid workers and their in-office counterparts.
-This reveals a need for employers to prioritize equity in flexible work strategies.
-This ensures that all workers have equal opportunities for success and growth, no matter where they work.
+According to an MIT Sloan Management Review and Webex Survey, 75 percent of those working remotely give them a sense of not being “in the know,” and another 72 percent feared a pay gap between hybrid workers and their in-office counterparts.
+This reveals a need for employers to prioritize equity in flexible work strategies, ensuring that all workers are given equal opportunities for success and growth, no matter where they work.

 Whatever flexibility looks like to your employees, it is crucial to provide equitable advancement for all.
 To accomplish this, companies can implement the following tactics: